DaShi-Git/masterThesis/README.md

 # Application
 Running the function `matmul_cuda.evaluate_flexible_MLP(*params)` and providing the corresponding parameters can infer the provided model and input batches.
 An user interface is designed to enable the model trained with PyTorch framework to make faster inference on this project.

+# Project Structure
+Use `designModel/train_model.py` to get a PyTorch fully-connected model, and save the structure and parameters in repository `models`.

+An interface can load the model and feed it to the inference framework.

+To performe the evaluation, see experiments in the repository `experiments`.

+The binding function is `binding_flexible_MLP.cpp`.
+The kernel `MLPFlexible_shuffle.cuh` is for data shuffling between fragments.
+The kernels `MLPFlexible_32batches.cuh` and `MLPFlexible_32batches.cuh` are for different batch sizes with shared memory.

 ## Evaluating the model
 Source Codes: